Maciste All'Inferno (album)

-Maciste all'inferno is an album by French metal band Gojira.
+Maciste all'inferno is an album by French heavy metal band Gojira.
 The album was recorded live while a projection of the movie Maciste all'inferno (1925) was running at the Rock School Barbey in Bordeaux on 29 May 2003.
-The album contains fifteen songs, about 50 minutes in length.
+The album contains fifteen songs, totaling about 50 minutes in length.

 On 30 October 2020, Gojira shared a studio performance of a track called "Inferno", as extracted from the album, in Joe Duplantier's Silver Cord Studio.